 First, let’s chat about the combination machines.
 Yes, there are sergers with coverstitch function, but is that the best option for you?
 Maybe.

-15 years ago I had such a serger, it was a Singer, and I was so happy when I bought it hoping to make garments from knit fabric that don’t differ from store bought clothes.
+15 years ago I had such a serger, it was a Singer, and I was so happy when I bought it hoping to make garments from knit fabric with the same quality stitches as the store bought clothes.
 But I found out right away that this machine was almost impossible to convert from a serger to the coverstitch function!
+It took ages to rec onfigure and calibrate it.
 Finally, I got sick of it and bought the Janome Coverstitch Cover Pro 1000CPX (and I am SO happy with it).

 I feel less comfortable recommending cheaper combo models (like Juki MO-735) for the same reason I disliked my old machine so much—it’s way too hard to convert to the cover stitch function.
 But some people like the machine.
 So read reviews and decide for yourself.